JohannFaustVIII/ChatV2/README.md

  - Spring Boot
  - Spring Webflux - for Server Sent Events
  - Spring AOP - aspects to send events without interfering into the business code
+ - Spring OAuth2 Resource Server - to get info about users from Keycloak
  - JOOQ - communication with a database
  - Liquibase - version control of database
+ - Caffeine - cache with time to live implemented
+ - JUnit 5 - testing (TODO)
+ - Mockito - mocking in tests (TODO)

 ### Frontend
  - Angular
+ - HTML
+ - CSS
+ - Typescript

 ### Other
  - Keycloak - authentication and authorization
  - Docker - containerization
  - PostgreSQL - database for backend
+ - Gradle